Optimal $\delta$-Correct Best-Arm Selection for Heavy-Tailed Distributions: The Optimal Algorithm and its Guarantees

-Rigorous proof of the sample complexity result in Theorem \ref{bigTh2}, i.e., proof for (\ref{SampleComplexityub}), is given in the Appendix \ref{App_SampleComplexity}.
-Our proof builds upon that in \citet{garivier2016optimal} where the authors consider a restricted SPEF, while we allow arm distributions to belong to a more general class \(\mathcal{L} \).
-Our proof differs in that we work in space of probability measures instead of Euclidian space.
-This leads to additional nuances.
-To work in the space of probability measures, we use Wasserstein metric to define continuity of functions and convergence of sequences in this space of probability measures.
-Furthermore, we check for stopping condition only once in \(m\) samples, instead of doing so in every sample, and construct the proof that allows for this flexibility.
+Rigorous proof of the sample complexity result in Theorem~\ref{bigTh2}, i.e., proof for (\ref{SampleComplexityub}), is given in Section~\ref{App_SampleComplexity}.
+Our proof builds upon that in \cite{garivier2016optimal}, where the authors consider a restricted SPEF, while we allow arm distributions to belong to a more general class \(\mathcal{L} \).
+Our proof differs in that we work in the space of probability measures instead of in Euclidean space, which leads to additional nuances.
+To work in the space of probability measures, we use the L\'evy metric to define the continuity of functions and convergence of sequences in this space.
+Moreover, we work with the projections of the empirical distributions and check for the stopping condition only once in \(m\) samples instead of doing so in every sample.
+Our proof allows for these flexibilities.

+In the next section, we show that for the optimal batch size in the current framework, the computational cost reduces from quadratic in the number of samples to linear.
+However, the sample complexity of the resulting algorithm is off from the lower bound by a multiplicative constant.
+For sub-optimal batch sizes, the computational effort of the algorithm is still quadratic in the total number of samples but with smaller constants.
+This results in an improvement in the computation time in practice.
+Moreover, the resulting algorithm exactly matches the lower bound.